senresearch/LiteQTL.jl/docs/src/index.md

-# LMGPU.jl Documentation
+# LiteQTL.jl Documentation

-LMGPU is a package that does a QTL scan using Linear Model.
+LiteQTL is a package that does a QTL scan using Linear Model.

 ```@index
 ```

 ```@autodocs
-Modules = [LMGPU]
+Modules = [LiteQTL]
 ```